jabascal/ai-surveillance/README.md

 in order to take actions.
 Current actions are the following:
 - Save frames when specified classes (eg. "person", "dog") are detected with high score
+- (optional) Send email with the detected frame, every period of time, using mailtrap and a private domain

 It uses opencv-python to capture images and for display.